cGuille/Twilter/README.md

 This project has just started (June 3th 2012) and is not available for real use yet.

 What Twilter do for now:
-  - immediately remove inserted tweets posted by the muted accounts or containing the muted keywords.
+  - scan the DOM on load to remove tweets posted by the muted accounts or containing a muted keyword ;
+  - scan every inserted tweets to remove those which has been posted by a muted account or which contain a muted keyword.

 Next steps:
   - use background page + localStorage + options page to set the muted accounts & keywords ;